AdityaSeth777/Audio-SpectraCLI/Readme.md

                                       |_|
 ```

 ## Audio Spectrum Visualization is a Python project that visualizes real-time audio input as a spectrum using Fast Fourier Transform (FFT).
-It provides an interactive CLI interface for users to start the visualization and exit the program.
+It provides an interactive and dynamic interface for users to start the visualization and exit the program.

 #### Notable point : From v4.0, I have implemented a whole new code using PyQt5, which you will find evident here in the new main default code - [&#39;main.py&#39;](./Audio_SpectraCLI/main.py) and the [&#39;test.py&#39;](./tests/test.py) case supporting that.